satanasatan/dpools-network.github.io/collections/_posts/2021-07-09-how-to-pick-a-chia-pool.en.md

 ## How to find a pool

-You can find a list of some Chia pools on the following websites. _Note that dpools Network does not officially endorse these websites_.
+You can find a list of some Chia pools on the following websites. _Note that GUIYUN Digital Tech Lab does not officially endorse these websites_.
 These links are provided for informational purposes only.
 * [https://miningpoolstats.stream/chia](https://miningpoolstats.stream/chia)
 * [https://chiapool.directory](https://chiapool.directory/)